When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 To find it, locate the star Beta Crucis.
 Three members of this cluster are known as the traffic lights as they lie in a line with varying colors.

-Traffic lights of the jewel box star cluster
+Traffic lights of the jewel box star cluster is a celestial object you can target

 The traffic lights of the Jewel Box.
 This image of the Jewel Box was taken with the Wide Field Imager (WFI) on the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory.
 Source: ESO, shared under CC 4.0.